Holiday stamp: Rosh Hashanah

 Israel has issued its "festival" series of stamps every year to commemorate the Jewish New Year, Rosh Hashanah.
 In 1948, Israel's first festival stamps were designed by Otte Wallish and depicted LMLK seals stamped onto jars from the time of King Hezekiah (circa 700 BCE).
 The Rosh Hashanah stamps often display secular and patriotic motifs, such as bread, wine, olives, soldiers, kibbutzniks, Israeli dancing and the national library (1992).
 Fittingly, many series feature religious motifs, such as curtains for synagogue arks (1999), Hebrew Bible stories (1994), ushpizin of Sukkot (1997), Jewish lifecycle events (1995), and the orders the Mishnah (2006), with Nezikin pictured here.

 Saint Valentine's Day stamps

 Several countries have issued love stamps for Saint Valentine's Day, such as; Belgium, France, Sweden, Norway and Denmark.
 Collectors will often try to collect covers from romantically named towns.
-Perhaps the most well known, servicing more than 200,000 each year around Valentine's Day, is Loveland, USA.
+Perhaps the most well known, servicing more than 200,000 each year around Valentine's Day, is Loveland, Colorado, US.

 Ireland

-In 1985 An Post, the Irish Post Office, started issuing Love stamps for use on Saint Valentine's Day cards.
+In January 1985 and subsequent Januarys An Post, the Irish Post Office, started issuing love stamps for use on cards and letters for Saint Valentine's Day.
 The first pair of stamps issued depicted clouds and balloon (22p value) and hearts and flowers (26p value).
 An Post continues to issue new designs each year.